9 Best Places To Stay In Lofoten Islands From A Native (2026)

 In Svolvær, the best high-end hotel that gets outstanding reviews is Anker Brygge.
 Located in the heart of Svolvær, the town square is a couple of minutes away, and the Hurtigruten Cruise Port is a ten-minute walk from Anker Brygge (jetty).

-The rooms are designed like traditional fishermen’s cottages and have free Wi-Fi and sea or quay views.
+The rooms and suites are designed like traditional fishermen’s cottages and have free Wi-Fi and sea or quay views.
 All suites have a patio and a kitchenette.

 The Kjøkkenet Restaurant offers traditional dishes from the region, and in the summer (when the weather permits), you can dine outside on the large terrace.
 And if the summer days are too chilly for you, you can find warmth in the on-site sauna.

-For groups or larger families traveling together, one of the units in Rorbuanlegget Svolvær Havn (harbor) is probably a wonderful option with a touch of luxury.
+For groups or larger families traveling together, The Residence is a villa in Rorbuanlegget Svolvær Havn (harbor) is a great option with a touch of luxury.

 This option offers various units in different sizes and price groups, from small apartments to The Residence, which houses 12 people.